Love Me Again (V song)

-"Love Me Again" is a song recorded by South Korean singer V of BTS for his debut album Layover.
+"Love Me Again" is a song recorded by South Korean singer V of BTS for his debut EP Layover.
 It was released on August 10, 2023, by Big Hit Music.
 An R&B track, the song was written by Freekind, Jinsu Park, Donghyun Kim, and Gigi, with the first two also responsible for production.

 Accolades

 Prior to V beginning promotions on domestic television music shows, "Love Me Again" achieved a triple crown on M Countdown.
 The song also won three non-consecutive Melon Popularity Awards for the weeks ending August 21, 2023, and September 4 and 11.
 It was later nominated for Best Vocal Performance – Solo and Song of the Year at the 2023 MAMA Awards.